What to Expect from a Wrongful Termination Settlement

 When is Firing an Employee Not Wrongful Termination?

 When an employee is hired, it’s usually considered employment-at-will.
+This doctrine isn't in a law, but it presumes that employees and employees are in the relationship voluntarily and that either party may end the relationship at any time.
 In other words, the employee doesn’t need a reason to leave and the employer doesn’t need a reason to fire.

 Exceptions to employment-at-will include an employment contract or a union contract.
 Some states also recognize “just cause” or “good faith and fair dealing” principles of public policy when considering whether someone has a wrongful termination case.